cloudmesh/pi/content/en/tutorial/analytics-services/index.md

 ```
 (ENV3) ~/cm/cloudmesh-openapi $ emacs ./tests/Scikitlearn-experimental/sklearn_svm.yaml
 ```

+You may also view the yaml file [here](https://github.com/cloudmesh/cloudmesh-openapi/blob/main/tests/Scikitlearn-experimental/sklearn_svm.yaml)

 This YAML file has a lot of information to digest.
 The basic structure is documented [here](https://swagger.io/docs/specification/basic-structure/).
 However, it is not necessary to understand this information to deploy RESTful APIs.